http-wasm/http-wasm/README.md

 application.
 For example, this code could use [wazero][2] as the WebAssembly runtime, if the host was written in Go, or [V8][3], if C++.

-The Wasm Middleware *guest* can be written in any language that supports the ABI in use by the *host*.
+The Wasm Middleware *guest* can be written in any language that can be compiled to Wasm.
 For example, the middleware could be programmed in C (ex.
 [Rust][4]) or Go (ex.
 [TinyGo][5]).

 While native middleware often require rebuilding the program from source, users